-Part of the process of awarding a personal service contract under a competitive solicitation or a sole source process is to negotiate the specific contract terms.
+Part of the process of awarding a client service contract under a competitive solicitation or a sole source process is to negotiate the specific contract terms.
 Any discussions, whether formal or informal, that are held with the apparent successful contractor to develop and finalize the contract are considered contract negotiations.

 Under a competitive process, negotiations may be held with the apparent successful contractor if more favorable terms are desired than were submitted in the proposal or if the proposal is not sufficiently precise or direct.

-Areas in the proposal that may be considered less than satisfactory include: time devoted to the project or phases of the project by the consultant, scheduling related to the items in the scope, pricing, billing terms, etc. Under a sole source award, price negotiations may be necessary if the consultant costs proposed seem higher than expected.
+Areas in the proposal that may be considered less than satisfactory include: time devoted to the project or phases of the project by the consultant, scheduling related to the items in the scope, pricing, billing terms, etc.

 Negotiations should not substantially change the terms of the original proposal, but should eliminate any ambiguities in the contract and clarify the terms.
 If the terms offered by a contract are fair and equitable, award may be made without negotiations.
+Under a non-competitive or sole source award, price negotiations may be necessary if the contractor costs proposed seem higher than expected.

-15.40.15 Formalizing personal service contracts
+16.20.15 Formalizing client service contracts

-15.40.15.a Written Contract

-All personal service contracts, regardless of dollar amount, require a written document specifying the agreement between the agency and the contractor.
-Required elements in a personal service contract are:
+16.20.15.a Written contract.
+All client service contracts, regardless of dollar amount, require a written document specifying the agreement between the agency and the contractor.

+Required elements in a client service contract are:

-- Identification of all parties to the contract; - Scope of services that clearly describes the responsibilities and obligations of the parties; - Maximum compensation; - Period of performance, including start and end dates or a statement, for example, that the end date is two years from the start date; - Payment mechanism that describes the basis on which the contractor will be paid for services whether an hourly/daily/weekly/monthly rate, by deliverable, completion of a project phase or milestone, achievement of a performance target or outcome, lump sum, etc.; and - Signatures of all responsible parties.
+- · Identification of all parties to the contract; - Scope of services that clearly describes the responsibilities and obligations of the parties; - · Maximum compensation, when applicable; - Period of performance; including start and end dates or a statement, for example, that the end date is two years from the start date; - Payment mechanism that describes the basis on which the contractor will be paid for services whether an hourly/daily/weekly/or monthly rate, by deliverable, completion of a project phase or milestone, achievement of a performance target or outcome, lump sum, etc.; and - · Signatures of all responsible parties.